omniphx/forrest/README.md

 5. Go to Settings > Manage Users > Profiles and edit the profile of the associated user (i.e., Salesforce Administrator)
 6. Under 'Connected App Access' check the corresponding app name

-The implementation is exactly the same as UserPassword
+The implementation is exactly the same as UserPassword (e.g., will need to explicitly specify a username and password)

 ```php
 Route::get('/authenticate', function()